 Robert G. “Jerry” “Crankshaft” Fox

-He retired in 1995 from Delco Remy in Anderson after many years of employment.
-He drove a school bus for Elwood Community School Corporation for 24 years.
+Jerry retired in 1995 from Delco Remy in Anderson after many years of employment.
+He drove a school bus for Elwood Community School Corporation for 24 years and he received the nickname “Crankshaft” while driving the bus.
+Jerry enjoyed working on cars, woodworking, riding his motorcycle and playing one of Santa’s helpers for many years.
+More than anything, he loved his family and enjoyed having big Sunday family dinners.

-Survivors include his wife, Andrea J. “Andi” Fox; three daughters, Dana Whitaker, Jera Fox-Bragg, and Emma Fox; four grandchildren; eight great-grandchildren.
+Jerry is survived by his wife, Andrea J. “Andi” Fox; three daughters, Dana (husband John) Whitaker, Jera (husband Tim) Fox-Bragg and Emma Fox; four grandchildren, AnaMaria (husband C.D.)
+Wilson, Ashley (husband Izel) Gonzalez, Emmalee (husband Chris) Ryan and Austyn (fiancée Kaylee Alfrey) Bragg; eight great-grandchildren, Kayden, Kaci, Kyra, Liliana, Aislynn, Kholt, Saoirse and Baby Bragg expected in 2021; and numerous extended family members and friends.

 He was preceded in death by his parents, Glen and Evelyn Fox.

-Funeral services will be at 1 p.m.
+A funeral service to honor Jerry will be at 1 p.m.
 Tuesday, Dec.
-29, 2020 at Dunnichay Funeral Home, with Pastor Greg Boyland officiating.
-Burial will follow in the Sunset Memorial Park Cemetery with Military Honors to be held.
+29, 2020, at Dunnichay Funeral Home, 1113 S. Anderson St. in Elwood, with Pastor Greg Boyland officiating.
+Burial will follow in the Sunset Memorial Park Cemetery with military honors.

-Memorial contributions may be made to the American Legion Riders Post 212, Peyton Manning Children’s Hospital, of Riley Children’s Hospital through the funeral Home.
+To help honor Jerry’s willingness to support any veteran’s group; memorial contributions may be made to the American Legion Riders Post 212, Peyton Manning Children’s Hospital or Riley Children’s Hospital through the funeral Home.

 Online condolences can be given at www.dunnichayfuneralhome.com